Breaking Down Multilingual Machine Translation: How Multilingual Training Benefits Each Component

 \subsection{Results and Discussion}

 The overall results of X-En and En-X are shown in Table~\ref{tab:result_all-en} and Table~\ref{tab:result_en-all}, respectively.
 The difference between the numbers reported in \citet{aharoni-etal-2019-massively} and ours is due to the different batch size and learning rate schedule we use.
 In the following section we will discuss the results of our study.
-Because they are highly dependent on the training data size (Table~\ref{tab:data}), we discuss the results in two groups: HRL (HRL; referring to \textit{ar}, \textit{de}, \textit{he}, and \textit{it}) and LRL (LRL; referring to \textit{az}, \textit{be}, \textit{gl}, \textit{sk}). \footnote{\textit{sk} has intermediate size, and its behavior is not always consistent with the other LRL.}
+Because they are highly dependent on the training data size (Table~\ref{tab:data}), we discuss the results in two groups: high-resource languages (HRL; referring to \textit{ar}, \textit{de}, \textit{he}, and \textit{it}) and low-resource languages (LRL; referring to \textit{az}, \textit{be}, \textit{gl}, \textit{sk}). \footnote{\textit{sk} has intermediate size, and its behavior is not always consistent with the other LRL.}